Covid-19 Guidance and Operating Procedures

 For technical issues such as password resets contact firstname.lastname@example.org.

-Car sharing will be limited to those from the same household, this includes to and from sessions, trips and inclusive of any shuttles, and for this reason you must be able to transport your own equipment to club activities.
-So at this time we are unlikely to schedule in trips that require a lot of travelling or shuttling.
+Car sharing should be limited to those from the same household or household bubble.
+This includes travel to and from sessions, trips and inclusive of any shuttles.
+It is for this reason you must be able to transport your own equipment to all club activities.

 We would like to get as many as we can back out on the water, however at this time anyone who is still considered vulnerable by the government should not yet return to club activities, if the government guidelines do not yet permit it.
 We may not be able to support the needs of all paddlers, if you or your child requires regular assistance getting in/out of the craft or with lifting your craft, you are required to ensure someone from the same household attends to assist.
 The participant and the assistant are both expected to book and participate so that support required by the paddler can be provided helping to keep our volunteers at safe distances.